Skip to main content

 Unintended weight gain is rarely about willpower.
 It is almost always a signaling problem.
 Insulin resistance, thyroid slowdown, cortisol from chronic stress, and short sleep can all push your body into storage mode.
 We measure fasting insulin, full thyroid, cortisol rhythm, and sex hormones, then build a plan that fits your physiology.

 TL;DR: If you have not changed your diet or exercise but the scale keeps moving up, the issue is rarely willpower.
 It is signaling.
-Weight gain is often a symptom of a body protecting itself from perceived stress, poor sleep, or hormone shifts.
+Weight gain is often a symptom of a body protecting itself from perceived stress, poor sleep, or hormone changes.

 Why Does Unintended Weight Gain Happen Even Without Diet Changes?